-Please be aware that this is the policy we have used with additions in red.
+Please be aware that this is the policy we have based ours on.

 1. Aim

 The aim of relationships education at our school is to help pupils develop self-respect, confidence and empathy.
 Pupils will learn about what makes healthy relationships, focusing on family and friendships, in a way that is age appropriate and sensitive to their faith.
 This will include online relationships, and how to seek help if they feel unsafe.
 Teaching will respect the diversity of families in our community.